francescofiorella/computational_intelligence_2022_2023/lab3/README.md

 The fitness is obtained by summing the winning ratio of the individual against the random strategy and the best human strategy, using boards with 2, 3, 4, and 5 rows.

 #### Cross-over
-Given two individual, merge them by taking a random $num$ of genes of the first one and $NUM\_ROWS - num$ genes of the second one.
+Given two individual, merge them by taking a random $num$ of genes of the first one and `NUM_ROWS - num` genes of the second one.

 #### Mutation
 Replace a random gene of the individual with another random gene.